 - As an alternative to natural wood, engineered wood offers a practical middle ground and can be used to replace timber in outdoor applications.
-Due to its inherent characteristics such as resistant to weather, moisture and termites and low maintenance, they are used widely as a substitute for natural wood.37 - The selected engineered wood should comply with ASTM D1037-93.
+Due to its inherent characteristics such as resistant to weather, moisture and termites and low maintenance, they are used widely as a substitute for natural wood.36 - The selected engineered wood should comply with ASTM D1037-93. - This criterion assesses outdoor decking and fixed furniture, including those within standalone structures.